ajkl/dataframes-cheatsheet/README.md

 ## Subsetting

-Let try to query our data now and filter it with some conditions.
+Lets try to query our data now and filter it with some conditions.

+#### Head/Tail
 We will warmup with some top/bottom values to get a feel of the data we have at hand.